frobnitzem/hpl-hpcg/_episodes/03-blas.md

   called [blis](https://developer.amd.com/amd-aocl/blas-library/).
   Blis has a lapack implementation called libFLAME.

-* Co-processor accelerators (GPUs and Intel MIC cards) use separate blas libraries.
+* Co-processor accelerators (GPUs and Xeon Phi cards) use separate blas libraries.
 For GPUs, these are cublas and rocblas.
-  For Intel MIC cards, the Intel BLAS will work but special run-time setup is needed.
+  For Xeon Phi cards, the Intel MKL will work but special run-time setup is needed.

 * Cray systems provide BLAS and LAPACK through libsci.